2. Setting Up Your Event Details

 As an organizer, you can create more groups, to segment your audience and understand your audience better.
 Read more about What are Groups?

 Just as you need to promote your event to draw attendees continuously, you also need to encourage attendees to join Brella.
-And the best virtual event experience comes from a high number of engaged attendees to provide the best matches possible.
+The best virtual event experience comes from a high number of engaged attendees to provide the best matches possible.

 Our data clearly shows that the best time is 2 weeks before the event.
 During this time, your attendees prepare for your event by viewing the schedule and content, so it's a perfect time to pre-book meetings with relevant people and get acquainted with the platform so they can make the most of it.